madeline-stevens/coding-falcons-react/README.md

 67. NExt we'll build the delete comment route.
 68. delete comment route works! - http://localhost:5000/api/posts/comment/5bcbd46ed7a9c2400625ceaf/5bcbf9bf402c2a479085c0ef
 69. IT'S TIME FOR REACT AND REDUX!!!!!!!!!!!!!!!!!!!!!!!
+70. we're going to use 'create react app' which is commonly used with react apps, it creates a boiler plate UI...
+71. in terminal- npm i -g create-react-app

 ### Resources